Attention: Business Analysts, Project Managers and other Change Professionals who need Facilitation

 Your investment for this programme will be just £1097 (+ VAT if appropriate).
 This covers your one-to-one session with Penny, the two day workshop, your workbook and course binder, lunch, refreshments, follow up modules and coaching via our online learning environment, and a virtual conference a month afterwards.

-SOLD OUT Book by 7th November 2017 here to receive bonuses worth £150:
+Book by 31st May here to receive bonuses worth £100:

 - Our Meeting Start Up Template in A0 poster form (worth £50).